aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

     	![Cloud9 Env](../images/image-c9-role.png)

+9. Increase the size of the Cloud9 EC2 instance root volume.
+	> To ensure we do not run out of disk space when developing we need to incfrease teh root volume size.

+	1. Go to EC2 console.
+Make sure you are in **Ireland** region.
+    2. Click **Instances** on the left navigation bar.
+    3. Search for the keyword `aws-cloud9-reinvent-calorie-tracker-workshop-` and select the instance.
+	4. Select the **Storge** tab and click the volume link in the **Volume ID** column
+	5. Check the volume is selected then select **Actions then Modify Volume**
+	6. Change the size from the default value to **20** and click the **Modify** button
+	7. Navigate back to the instance as per points 1 to 3.
+	8. Once selected click **Instance State** button then select **Reboot**

-9. Go to your Cloud9 IDE and within the terminal window, type the following S3 list command to view the S3 buckets in your region.
+10. Go to your Cloud9 IDE and within the terminal window, type the following S3 list command to view the S3 buckets in your region.
 If you are able to see the list of S3 buckets, it means your Cloud9 envrionment has been successfully setup with right permission required for this workshop.
 	```
 	aws s3 ls --region eu-west-1
 	```

     ![Cloud9 Env](../images/image-c9-s3.png)

-10. Verify the NodeJS version via the Cloud9 terminal.
+11. Verify the NodeJS version via the Cloud9 terminal.

 	```
 	$ node -v